progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	  tags/release-2.0.2rc1
 	  trunk

 Warto zaznaczyć, że to narzędzie używa innego schematu nazw do zdalnych gałęzi.
-Kiedy klonujesz normalne repozytorium Gita, otrzymujesz wszystkie gałęzie które były na tym zdalnym serwerze dostepne lokalnie, pod nazwami takimi jak `origin/[branch]` - poprzedzone nazwą zdalnego repozytorium.
+Kiedy klonujesz tradycyjne repozytorium Gita, otrzymujesz wszystkie gałęzie które były na tym zdalnym serwerze dostępne lokalnie, pod nazwami takimi jak `origin/[gałąź]` - poprzedzone nazwą zdalnego repozytorium.
 Jednakże, `git svn` zakłada że nie masz wielu zdalnych repozytoriów i zapisuje wszystkie swoje referencje wskazujące na zdalny serwer bez poprzedzania ich nazwą.
 Możesz użyć komendy `show-ref`, aby zobaczyć wszystkie referencje:

 <!-- It’s important to note how this tool namespaces your remote references differently.
 When you’re cloning a normal Git repository, you get all the branches on that remote server available locally as something like `origin/[branch]` - namespaced by the name of the remote.
 However, `git svn` assumes that you won’t have multiple remotes and saves all its references to points on the remote server with no namespacing.
 You can use the Git plumbing command `show-ref` to look at all your full reference names: -->